 The best Baba Ganoush (also spelled baba ghanouj and baba ghanoush) is creamy, thick, and smoky.
 Though the eggplant is traditionally cooked over an open flame, you can make a version that’s just as delicious (and much easier) in the oven.

 I love that “baba ganoush” can be literally translated in Arabic as “spoiled old daddy.”
 I know that I feel spoiled every time I eat it.
-It feels decadent to slather a thick layer on soft pita bread or a cold cucumber slice, but it’s actually quite light with a generous serving coming in at just over 100 calories.
+It feels decadent to slather a thick layer on soft pita bread, Lavosh Crackers, or a cold cucumber slice, but it’s actually quite light with a generous serving coming in at just over 100 calories.

 I started making the Moosewood Cookbook’s version of baba ganoush a couple of decades ago, so that’s the recipe base I started from.
 But, let me tell you, we’ve eaten a lot of it lately because I wanted to try cooking the eggplant every-which-way to find the right balance of flavor and ease, here’s what I discovered.